vivek0240/gplayforAndroid/Notes-for-Android-10.x.md

 While making this release, Google has made a lot of changes which affected the development:

-1. Google has removed the `Trusted Face` feature (see [this post](https://www.androidpolice.com/2019/09/04/trusted-face-smart-unlock-method-has-been-removed-from-android-devices/)).
+1. Google has removed the `Trusted Face` feature for security reasons (see [this post](https://www.androidpolice.com/2019/09/04/trusted-face-smart-unlock-method-has-been-removed-from-android-devices/)).
 We've removed the corresponding code for the `FaceDetect` and `FaceUnlock` for all platforms.
 2. Now we have `/system_root` in recovery as the main mountpoint instead of `/system`, so we had to adapt mounting scripts to properly detect that.
 3. `Pixel Launcher` now requires a system setting to be allowed as the main homescreen app, so in order for it to work, we also had to include an overlay to set it as the default launcher app.
 Same applies to the `Digital Wellbeing`, `Actions Services` and `Dialer` apps which have their own overlays now as well.